MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 6. To make your changes available to users, on the **Azure Information Protection** blade, click **Publish**.

-## Information about the built-in conditions
+## Details about the information types

-If you have the current preview version of the Azure Information Protection client, the full list of conditions are supported and use the Office 365 data loss prevention (DLP) sensitivity information types and pattern detection.
+If you have the current preview version of the Azure Information Protection client, the full list of information types are supported and use the Office 365 data loss prevention (DLP) sensitivity information types and pattern detection.
 You can choose from many common sensitive information types, some of which are specific for different regions.
 For more information, see [What the sensitive information types look for](https://support.office.com/article/What-the-sensitive-information-types-look-for-fd505979-76be-4d9f-b459-abef3fc9e86b) from the Office documentation.
+When Azure Information Protection evaluates these information types, it does not use the Office DLP confidence level setting but matches according to the lowest confidence.

-If you have the current general availability version of the client, the following conditions only are supported:
+If you have the current general availability version of the client, the following information types only are supported:

 - [SWIFT Code](#swift-code )